-Auburn University`s Canine Performance Science Program is the innovator behind the Vapor Wake® K9 technology which holds a U.S. Patent for non-obtrusive body-worn explosive detection.
-Auburn`s exclusive commercial partner Vapor Wake K9 (VWK9) is the only provider in the industry that has actively deployed Vapor Wake® canines for mass pedestrian screening over the last decade.
+Auburn University`s Canine Performance Science Program is the innovator behind the Vapor Detection® K9 technology which holds a U.S. Patent for non-obtrusive body-worn explosive detection.
+Auburn`s exclusive commercial partner Vapor Detection (VWK9) is the only provider in the industry that has actively deployed Vapor Detection® canines for mass pedestrian screening over the last decade.
 VWK9`s School Safety Dogs® are specifically trained to provide unobtrusive, efficient, and effective firearms screening of crowds in schools and other types of environments.
 Taylor is trained to sample the air around people and follow specific odors to their source.

 “After the horrible events at Marjory Stoneman Douglas High School in February of 2018, I, like many others in law enforcement, started asking myself ‘What can I do to make a difference in our schools and try and prevent the next school shooting from happening,” explained Officer Leonard.
 “Thanks to our police department, our City leaders, and our City Commission, the opportunity came open to bring a School Safety Dog to Coconut Creek and I knew I had to go for it.”